Loading profile data...

 • Have a system for managing tasks and files: Handling several clients at a time means keeping track of work is crucial.
 There are lots of online tools that make task management simple, while Dropbox's cloud storage feature allows you to share and store documents and files securely and easily.

-• Be cyber-secure: Working on the move is part of a freelancer's life, and cyber crime is increasingly directed at mobile devices.
+• Be cyber-secure: Working on the move is part of the freelance lifestyle, and cyber crime is increasingly directed at mobile devices.
 Get an antivirus software package, protect passwords with a password manager (Dropbox has a useful one), and use electronic signatures for your paperwork.

 Start with who you know